-Jicama Day Length: Manipulating Light for Optimal Tuber Formation
+Jicama Day Length: Manipulate Light for Bigger Tubers

 Jicama forms marketable storage roots best when vines receive warm conditions first, then experience short-day signals of roughly 10–12 hours of light for several weeks; in long-summer regions, growers can manipulate day length by using blackout cloth in late afternoon to create artificial nights.
 For wholesale-scale production, start with vigorous vegetative growth under natural long days, remove flowers to reduce seed diversion, then impose consistent short days once plants have enough canopy to feed root bulking.
 Target soil temperatures above 70°F, avoid nitrogen excess, and keep blackout timing exact because interrupted dark periods can delay tuber initiation.
 In temperate zones, light manipulation is most useful when paired with transplants, season extension, and a 5–6 month crop plan.